jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

 # Special thanks

-Special thanks to Renan toesch magalhaes for his contribution to this project. https://github.com/renantmagalhaes
+Special thanks to Renan Toesqui Magalhães for his contribution to this project. https://github.com/renantmagalhaes